 LEAP Leader identifies action steps for teachers but they are not high-leverage because they are overly general and/or misaligned to teacher need.
 The expectation of Level 2 practice is not met.
-For example, the LEAP Leader: Sets action steps/priorities without considering teacher practice data Uses action steps/priorities verbatim from the module Provides action steps/priorities misaligned to teacher needs such that they are too easy or too difficult for teachers to implement For example, the LEAP Leader: Does not set clear learning outcomes for debriefs Does not provide action steps/priorities for teachers LEAP Leader consistently provides coaching support but insufficient time (i.e., less than 50%) is spent on planning/practice.
+For example, the LEAP Leader: Sets action steps/priorities without considering teacher practice data or without considering data in a meaningful way (e.g., only reviewing student work samples generally but not considering performance specifically for student groups that are a focus area for their school) Uses action steps/priorities verbatim from the seminar Provides action steps/priorities misaligned to teacher needs such that they are too easy or too difficult for teachers to implement For example, the LEAP Leader: Does not set clear learning outcomes for debriefs Does not provide action steps/priorities for teachers LEAP Leader consistently provides coaching support but insufficient time (i.e., less than 50%) is spent on planning/practice.
 The expectation of Level 2 practice is not met.
+For example, the LEAP Leader: Efficiently highlights teacher and student actions that are going well Asks probing questions to support teachers in identifying appropriate action steps/priorities Analyzes lessons and student work with teachers to identify areas for improvement Provides feedback on lesson plans/planning done during the debrief Provides feedback on teacher's practice of upcoming lessons from the coach and/or student perspective Facilitates joint meetings with general education teacher and SPED and EL teachers to align action steps/priorities For example, the LEAP Leader: Is unresponsive to teacher needs Spends too much time (i.e., more than 50%) on praise, process, and prioritize when facilitating coaching conversations